imakin/geany-openrelative-plugin/README.md

 usages
 for example in the current project there is a file $PROJECTDIR/app/code/aaa.py

+* copy the path relative to the current project `app/code/aaa.py`
 * press ctrl-shift-P
 * ctrl-v (paste)
 * enter